In the late 1960s, Jerome Henry "Jerry" Brudos killed at least four women in Oregon — and used their corpses for his necrophilic fantasies.

 The Birth Of A Fatal Obsession

-Jerry Brudos was born on January 31, 1939, in South Dakota.
+Jerome Henry Brudos was born on January 31, 1939, in Webster, South Dakota.
 He was the second son of Henry and Eileen Brudos.
 Initially, his mother hadn’t wanted another child.
 But she accepted her fate and hoped for a daughter.

 Instead, she had a second son.
 Eileen’s obvious disappointment quickly translated into open hostility toward Jerry.
 She was domineering and critical of him — but warm and approving of his older brother, Larry.